FAQ

 How long does Dook Soup last?

-Why does the food sometimes look different?
+Why does the food sometimes look different batch to batch?

 What are your quality control and food safety protocols?